 "Um, Misaki, I was just going to ask you to pass the salt.
 No need to overreact."
-And he, he, was grinning at her, and she just exploded.
+And he, he, grinned at her, and she exploded.

 "You!
 You—you—you—ah!
 I—I can't believe you just—" She couldn't take it anymore.
 Every part of her body was running too quickly for her to even think properly, and she was forced to leave the room.
 "I'm taking my bath!
 And Usui, you better stay right where you are!
 Twenty feet away from me!"
 Then she stormed out of the room so quickly that you'd've thought she already had the ghost on her heels.

 Not ten minutes later, as Misaki walked briskly to the bath (thinking maybe it would clear her head well enough that she might be able to act civil again), she heard footsteps behind her and ran down any hallway she could find and through any doorway that wasn't making a sound.
 She finally found herself in some unknown shadowed corner, lost and cold and scared.

 At least it was quiet and she was alone.
 She hoped.